-In this three-part virtual workshop, learn how to make a hardcover book at home.
+In this virtual workshop, learn how to make a hardcover book at home.
 An introduction to basic tools and materials will equip you with the knowledge and skills needed to make this binding again in different sizes and with a variety of materials.
-Learn how to find the grain direction of paper and book board, how to fold and sew paper to create book pages, methods for creating a hardcover case from book board, and tips and tricks for attaching the hardcover to pages.
+Learn how to find the grain direction of paper and book board, how to fold and sew paper to create pages, methods for creating a hardcover case from book board, and tips and tricks for attaching the hardcover to pages.

-Certificate: 6 hours, Category A or B; fulfills Core binding requirement
+Certificate: 8 hours, Category A or B; fulfills Core binding requirement

-$108/participant (10% discount for MCBA members) + $45 supply fee
+$175/participant (10% discount for MCBA members) + $45 supply fee*

-$54 for BIPOC participants (10% discount for MCBA members) + $45 supply fee
+$90 for BIPOC participants (10% discount for MCBA members) + $45 supply fee*

 We are offering a reduced rate to BIPOC (Black, Indigenous, People of Color) participants to honor equity and increase access and artistic opportunities for those who have historically been underrepresented in the book arts.
 For individuals to whom this does not apply, register at the rate listed first and, if you are able, consider making a donation when registering to support MCBA’s efforts to make reduced rates available.

-What you’ll need to participate: For this participatory virtual workshop we recommend you join on a laptop or desktop computer with a microphone, if possible.
-A camera is optional.
+Tech requirements: For this participatory virtual workshop, we recommend joining on a laptop or desktop computer with a camera and microphone, if possible.
 You will receive step-by-step instructions for downloading Zoom (it’s free!) and accessing the workshop online approximately 2 days before the workshop’s start date.